-The Hudson Yards complex, a $20 billion development on Manhattan’s west side, made its much-awaited debut on March 15.
-The neighborhood has luxury shopping, a climbable public-art piece, a 100th-floor outdoor observation deck (still actually in the works and not due until 2020) and, of course, plenty of great places to eat.
+The Hudson Yards complex, a $20 billion development on Manhattan’s west side, opened in the spring of 2019.
+The neighborhood has luxury shopping, a climbable public-art piece, a 100th-floor outdoor observation deck (which opens in March 2020) and, of course, plenty of great places to eat.
 Hudson Yards’ lineup of restaurants showcases ventures from some of the most famous chefs in the world.
-A number of restaurants opened along with the complex in mid-March, and more are to come—including a 101st-floor dining room above the observation deck and a new Stephen Starr eatery at the Equinox Hotel.
-Read on for nine notable food destinations open now—or very soon—in and near Hudson Yards.
+A number of restaurants are now open with more to come—including a 101st-floor dining room above the observation deck.
+Read on for nine notable food destinations open now in and near Hudson Yards.

 Belcampo Meat Co.